couchbase-examples/python-quickstart/README.md

 There is an example file `.env.example` that can be used as the template for the pararmeters for your environment.
 You can copy this file and fill in with the values corresponding to your environment.

+Note: If you are running with [Couchbase Capella](https://cloud.couchbase.com/), you need to change the connection string to use the TLS (currently commented out).
+Also ensure that the buckets, scopes & collections exist on the cluster and your [IP address is whitelisted](https://docs.couchbase.com/cloud/get-started/cluster-and-data.html#allowed) on the Cluster.

 ## Running The Application

 At this point the application is ready and you can run it: